-One of the best ways to add additional living space and maximise the potential of your property is by investing in a loft conversion.
+One of the best ways to add additional living space and maximise the potential of your property is by investing in loft conversions.
 However, whether you are looking to convert your loft space into a home office, guest bedroom or a new master bedroom and ensuite bathroom, planning this kind of work can be tricky.
 That’s why we would always recommend you speak to a professional before undertaking any work.
 They will be able to advise you on loft conversation planning permission and discuss conversion ideas that are both practical and stylish, while ensuring the fire safety and structural integrity of the property is retained.
 In the following post we will outline what is potentially involved in the process.

 Can Your Loft Actually be Converted?